Strawberry-Computer/vibe-pong/README.md

 ```bash
 npm install
 ```
-This installs `vibec` as specified in `package.json`.
-If you prefer not to install locally, you can use `npx vibec` directly, assuming `vibec` is available on npm.

 ### Step 3: Set Up Your API Key
 Configure the LLM API key as an environment variable (preferred for security):
 ```bash
 export VIBEC_API_KEY=your_api_key_here
 ```
-Alternatively, you can set it in a `.env` file if your `vibec` setup supports it, but for this demo, the env var is sufficient.

 ### Step 4: Build the Project
 Run `vibec` to process the `stacks/core/` prompts and generate the game files: